RitheshShenthar/mozwebrtc/README.md

-Customizations for the Mozilla QA WebRTC Cluster
+# Customizations for the Mozilla QA WebRTC Cluster

-* bin-overlay/*: files overlaid onto Firefox binary distribution
-* tests-overlay/*: files overload onto Firefox tests distribution

-The above overlay trees go on the server, in ~, with all pathing preserved.
-Make sure to chmod 755 bin-overlay/firefox/firefox-tee.sh

-* steeplechase.sh: execution script for standard steeplechase
-* steeplechase-long.sh: execution script for endurance steeplechase
-* update-nightly.bash: execution script to update firefox bin and tests

-The above go on the server, in ~. chmod 755 all.
-They expect ~/bin and ~/tests to be pre-created (and populated, in the case of the steeplechase scripts), and the two overlay trees above to be present.
+## Clients

+* client/init.d/*: init scripts for the clients

+These should be put in /etc/init.d on each client. chmod 755 all init.d scripts as root.
+Afterwards, run 'sudo update-rc.d [script name] defaults' for each script.

+## Server

+* server/aut-overlay
+* server/bin
+* server/etc
+* server/tests-overlay

+These trees should be copied to the home directory

-* crontab: crontab to execute update and steeplechase
+* server/etc/crontab.cron: crontab to execute update and steeplechase

-The crontab should be installed on the server as the user.
+This should be staged with 'crontab server/etc/crontab.cron'

-* init.d/client: init.d scripts for the clients
+* server/init.d/*: init scripts for the clients
-* init.d/server: init.d scripts for the servers

-These should be put in /etc/init.d for the clients and server respectively. chmod 755 all init.d scripts as root.
+These should be put in /etc/init.d on the server. chmod 755 all init.d scripts as root.
+Afterwards, run 'sudo update-rc.d [script name] defaults' for each script.

-After putting the scripts in the proper place, run:

-sudo update-rc.d [script name] defaults

-...for each script.
+* server/bin/steeplechase
+* server/bin/steeplechase-long
+* server/tests-overlay/steeplechase/tests/dom/media/tests/mochitest/turnConfig.js: local turn servers

+These should be modified with correct host information for clients, signaling server, and TURN server.

+## Usage

+With the given crontab, jobs will execute at 2AM (update) and 2:30AM (test run).
+Logs will be created in a directory called ~/logs on both server and client, and rotated automatically.

+The bin directory contains several scripts:

+steeplechase: runs the standard steeplechase run against ~/aut and ~/tests (no client logging, no long-running tests)
+steeplechase-long: runs the long-running steeplechase tests against ~/aut and ~/tests, with logging
+update-nightly: downloads the latest firefox and test bundle, stages into ~/aut and ~/tests, and applies the overlays.